rikkhill/dutch-numbers/README.md

 *Mijn verontschuldigingen* to any Dutch people reading this.
-This exercise a sequel to "Swiss numbers", which implemented the standard arithmetic operators in terms of `+`, and were nowhere near as impressive.
+This exercise a sequel to "Swiss numbers", which implemented the standard arithmetic operators in terms of `+`, and which were nowhere near as impressive.